CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 ####Installation####
 In this section, the installer will be extracting all necessary files into the installation directory chosen.
 This process may take a few minutes.

+###Download Neo4j Server##
+Here, you will need to go through the file selector, and select the bundled Neo4j server file you downloaded, as mentioned in the [**introduction**](#introduction).
+There is no need to unzip the file from Neo4j, as the installer application will handle all of this for you.

 ####Set Up Database Admin####
 On this page, we need to set up the password for the Neo4j database admin user.
 By default, the user name is `neo4j`.
 The password has some requirements, which are: 1 letter, 1 number, 1 special character `!@#$%^&`, and must be 8-64 characters long.